supertokens/supertokens-python/CONTRIBUTING.md

 ## Modifying Code

 1. Open the `supertokens-python` project in your IDE and you can start modifying the code
-2. After modifying the code, test your changes by running `make test`

 ## Testing

 1. Navigate to the `supertokens-root` repository
 2. Start the testing environment
-   `./startTestingEnv --wait`
+   `./startTestEnv --wait`
+   and ensure the test environment is up and running
-3. Navigate to the `supertokens-python` respositry
+3. Open a new terminal and navigate to the `supertokens-python` respositry
    `cd ../supertokens-python`
-4. Run all tests
+4. Run all tests, while ensuring the test environment is running on a different terminal
    `make test`

 ## Pull Request